 Behind each photograph, there is a story.
 The one of the photographer and the one coming from your imagination.
 Most of the time when I look at a photograph, I try to imagine the story.
 Where is it?
 Who are the people?
 What are they doing?

-I had the idea to ask to a creative writer to write a story about a photo by Fine art photographer Olivier Bezombes which I really like.
+I had the idea to ask a creative writer to write a story, or more precisely a tale, about a photo by Fine art photographer Olivier Bezombes which I really like.

 And this is the result.
 I give the floor to Alice Wayte.